Creating a custom expression for engagement: a validation study with FaceReader

 We all know that people have a hard time hiding their real feelings.
 Even back in 1872, Darwin already noticed that there is a strong link between experienced emotions and facial expressions [3].

 To measure facial expressions, an automated facial expression analysis tool like FaceReader can be used.
-Aside from accurately measuring the basic emotions, FaceReader has the option to create custom expressions, where you can design your own algorithm by combining variables such as facial expressions and action units (AUs).
+Aside from accurately measuring the basic emotions, FaceReader has the option to create custom expressions, where you can design your own algorithm by combining variables such as facial expressions and Action Units (AUs).

-Download here the FREE white paper 'Facial Action Coding System (FACS)'
+Download here the FREE white paper 'Facial Action Coding System (FACS)' and learn more about:

-What is Engagement?
+What is engagement?

-So what exactly is Engagement?
+So what exactly is engagement?
 It’s a broad concept with lots of room for interpretation.
-A thorough literature review learned that many articles have been addressing the concept Engagement, all with fairly overlapping but yet slightly different definitions.
+A thorough literature review learned that many articles have been addressing the concept engagement, all with fairly overlapping but yet slightly different definitions.

-What emerges was that Engagement can be categorized into three components, namely emotional-, cognitive- and behavioral engagement, as you can see below in Figure 1.
+What emerges was that engagement can be categorized into three components, namely emotional, cognitive, and behavioral engagement, as you can see below in Figure 1.

 Components engagement figure 1 blog post

 Figure 1.
-Hierarchy of Engagement according to literature [4, 5, 6, 7, 8, 9].
+Hierarchy of engagement according to literature [4, 5, 6, 7, 8, 9].

-With the information from literature, I’ve created a definition for Engagement:
+With the information from literature, I’ve created a definition for engagement:

 “Engagement seems to be the product of a two-way interaction, initiated by either the individual or the organization.
 On the one hand, the organization has to attract someone’s attention by presenting themselves as something that is appealing to the individual.
 They need to hold that attention long enough for a person to provoke a second level of attention, where feelings of involvement, interest, and motivation seem to contribute to this sustained attention.
 On the other hand arises the individuals’ free will to deliberately connect with the organization on such a level that a person is willing to go beyond the personal requirements associated with the organization.”